 The Exchange met with Commission Staff to discuss the Third Proposal during which the Commission Staff provided feedback and requested additional information, including, most recently, information about total costs related to certain third party vendors.
 Such vendor cost information is subject to confidentiality restrictions.
 The Exchange provided this information to Commission Staff under separate cover with a request for confidentiality.
 While the Exchange will continue to be responsive to Commission Staff's information requests, the Exchange believes that the Commission should, at this point, issue substantially more detailed guidance for exchanges to follow in the process of pursuing a cost-based approach to fee filings, and that, for the purposes of fair competition, detailed disclosures by exchanges, such as those that the Exchange is providing now, should be consistent across all exchanges, including for those that have resisted a cost-based approach to fee filings, in the interests of fair and even disclosure and fair replaced it with a revised proposal (SR-EMERALD-2023-19) (the "Fifth Proposal").
-14 Since a U.S. government shutdown was avoided, on October 2, 2023, the Exchange withdrew the Fifth Proposal and replaced it with a further revised proposal (SR-EMERALD-2023-27) (the "Sixth Proposal").
-15 On November 27, 2023, the Exchange withdrew the Sixth Proposal and replaced it with this further revised proposal (SR-EMERALD-2023-30) (the "Seventh Proposal").
+Since a U.S. government shutdown was avoided, on October 2, 2023, the Exchange withdrew the Fifth Proposal and replaced it with a further revised proposal (SR-EMERALD-2023-27) (the "Sixth Proposal").
+On November 27, 2023, the Exchange withdrew the Sixth Proposal and replaced it with this further revised proposal (SR-EMERALD-2023-30) (the "Seventh Proposal").
+On January 25, 2024, the Exchange withdrew the Seventh Proposal and replaced it with a further revised proposal (SR-EMERALD-2024-03) (the "Eighth Proposal").

-The Exchange previously included a cost analysis in the Initial, Second, Third, Fourth, Fifth, and Sixth Proposals.
-As described more fully below, the Exchange provides an updated cost analysis that includes, among other things, additional descriptions of how the Exchange allocated costs among it and its affiliated exchanges (MIAX PEARL, LLC ("MIAX Pearl") (separately among MIAX Pearl Options and MIAX Pearl Equities) and MIAX16 (together with MIAX Pearl Options and MIAX Pearl Equities, the "affiliated markets")) to ensure no cost was allocated more than once, as well as additional detail supporting its cost allocation processes and explanations as to why a cost allocation in this proposal may differ from the same cost allocation in a similar proposal submitted by one of its affiliated markets.
-The Exchange continues to propose fees that are intended to cover the Exchange's cost of providing 10Gb ULL connectivity and Limited Service MEI Ports with a reasonable mark-up over those costs.
+The Exchange previously included a cost analysis in the Initial, Second, Third, Fourth, Fifth, Sixth and Seventh Proposals.
+As described more fully below, the Exchange provides an updated cost analysis that includes, among other things, additional descriptions of how the Exchange allocated costs among it and its affiliated exchanges (MIAX PEARL, LLC ("MIAX Pearl") (separately among MIAX Pearl Options and MIAX Pearl Equities) and MIAX ( together with MIAX Pearl Options and MIAX Pearl Equities, the "affiliated markets")) to ensure no cost was allocated more than once, as well as additional detail supporting its cost allocation processes and explanations as to why a cost allocation in this proposal may differ from the same cost allocation in a similar proposal submitted by one of its affiliated markets.
+The Exchange competition.

-competition.
 See Securities Exchange Act Release No. 97813 (June 27, 2023), 88 FR 42785 (July 3, 2023) (SR-EMERALD-2023-14).